 Buy now, pay later loans can range from $50 to $2,500.
 The average sits around $750.
 If you’re looking to finance a larger purchase, ensure that your chosen BNPL app can not only accommodate the amount, but will pre-approve you for it.

-If you’re looking to finance a purchase greater than $2,500, consider applying for a personal loan instead.
+If you’re looking to make multiple payments on a purchase greater than $2,500, consider applying for a personal loan instead.

-When all’s said and done, buy now, pay later apps are lenders just like banks (in most cases, they are banks).
-That means they’ll likely take a soft credit pull to approve you and set your interest rate.
+When all’s said and done, these apps are lenders just like banks (in most cases, they are banks).
+That means they’ll likely take a soft credit inquiry to approve you and set your interest rate.

 A credit score of 550 is pretty much the floor for most BNPL apps.
 But if your credit score is below 650, you might want to consider improving your credit before putting it at risk with a high-interest BNPL app purchase.